 How to Be Really Cool

-So, what can we learn from these exceptional sports superstars?
+So, what can we learn from these exceptional sports superstars from the past?

 More importantly, what can they teach us all about being really cool now?